byte-physics/igortest/docu/sphinx/source/advanced.rst

 Code Coverage Determination
 ---------------------------

-When running Igor Pro 9 or newer the Igor Unit testing Framework offers the feature to obtain code coverage information.
+When running Igor Pro 9 or newer the Igor Pro Universal Testing Framework offers the feature to obtain code coverage information.
 When enabled the IUTF adds to functions in target procedure files code to track execution.
 At the end of the test run the IUTF outputs files in HTML format with coverage information.

 This feature is enabled when the optional parameter ``traceWinList`` is set and non-empty when calling ``RunTest``.
 Before the actual tests are executed the given procedure files are modified on disk where additional function calls are inserted.